kcoyle/MARC21/techies.md

 ## Data Quality

 One of the biggest concerns is that there are huge data quality issues.
-This is not just a "imperfect humans" problem, because MARC is not easily subject to validation other than a few required and a few non-repeatable fields.
+This is not just a "imperfect humans" problem, because MARC is not easily subject to validation other than a few required and a few non-repeatable fields, so creating better data through interface design may not be a plausible solution.

 ## Ambiguous Fields